FelicianoTech/www.feliciano.tech/src/content/blog/introducing-discourse-directory2.md

 feature: "discourse-directory.png"
 ---

-I made a new website called Discourse.Directory and you can check it out [here](https://Discourse.Directory).
+I made a new website called Reesescup.com and you can check it out [here](https://Discourse.Directory).

 <!--more-->